A Kiwi Experience Review

-There are three easy ways to book your bus pass that we recommend:
+There are four easy ways to book your bus pass that we recommend:

-- On the Kiwi Experience website – perfect for those who love to have travel plans sorted early!
+- Kiwi Experience website – Perfect for those who love to have travel plans sorted early!
 Be sure to keep an eye out for seasonal deals.

 A Typical Day With Kiwi Experience

-One of the things that other Kiwi Experience reviews tend to be unclear about it what is it actually like to spend a typical day with them.
-One thing is for sure, every day is an adventure!
+One of the things that other Kiwi Experience reviews tend to be unclear about is what is it actually like to spend a typical day with them.
+One thing is for sure: every day is an adventure!
 There is, of course, some method to it all and you can expect the following:

-Throughout the afternoon, you’ll stop for lunch, be given the opportunity to stock up on supplies at a supermarket, as well as stopping at a few free attractions along the way.
-Mind-blowing hikes to majestic waterfalls is a popular one!
+Throughout the afternoon, you’ll stop for lunch, be given the opportunity to stock up on supplies at a supermarket and stop at a few free attractions along the way.
+Mind-blowing hikes to majestic waterfalls are a regular occurrence!
 Or scenic coastal walks to seal colonies!
 Not to mention all the photo stops along the way!
-It’s the sort of experience you would never get on a standard bus trip around New Zealand, that’s for sure.
+It’s the sort of experience you would never get if you were, for example, taking the InterCity bus.

-For more information, check out A Day in the Life of a Hop-On Hop-Off Bus Passenger.
+Need more clarification on what it’s like to travel on a hop-on hop-off bus like Kiwi Experience, check out A Day in the Life of a Hop-On Hop-Off Bus Passenger.

 Following on from our typical Kiwi Experience day, the next day you can experience another day on the bus adventuring and heading toward the next destination on the route.
 Alternatively, you can choose to stay off the bus and “hop on” at a late date.
 Here’s what it’s like to book back onto the next bus: